cfoulc/cf/README.md

   trick :     use a square fast LFO on gate input and a saw LFO on start input to get dirty time stretch

-**STEPS : variable quantiser**

-    originally conceived as a companion for PLAYER,

-    used between a LFO or a SEQ CV out and PLAYER's start input

-    it will quantize 0 to 10 Volts CV to regular steps,

-    allowing for regular slicing of breakbeat loops or anything else